 It’s that time of year again!
 Seasons are changing, the days are getting shorter, and the weather is getting cooler.
-While many associate these changes with an increased risk of getting sick, there is a new way to look at autumn – a time to focus on being healthier.
+Whilst many associate these changes with an increased risk of getting sick, there is a new way to look at autumn – a time to focus on being healthier.
 Keep reading to learn all about our Autumn wellness tips

 Autumn is a great time to reconnect with friends and to spend some time with yourself too!
 The summer is always full of family vacations and adventures, but the autumn is perfect for getting back together to share summer stories and relax.

-Autumn brings time changes along with the temperature changes too.
+Autumn brings time changes along with temperature changes.
 This can often confuse sleeping schedules.
 Adults should get between 7 and 9 hours of restful sleep each night to maintain good health.
 Make sure you re-synchronize your internal clock to the environment, so you can get the sleep you need to stay healthy.

-Many of us don’t drink enough water in these months and it’s still just as important as it was in spring and summer.
-Drinking water will protect your skin from the cold air drying it out and flush out toxins.
+Many of us don’t drink enough water in the autumn months, however, it’s still just as important as it was in spring and summer.
+Drinking water will protect your skin from the cold air drying it out and it will also flush out toxins.
 Also even though you might not feel thirsty, staying hydrated is a must.

 The weather is an obstacle for many of us but if you can, wrap up warm and go for a walk to try and get some much needed vitamin D in natural daylight.
 It can also help with energy levels and is a great way to keep fit and keep your mood up.